mjdominus/quicket/NOTES.md

 If this starts to bother you, you can have the aubdirectory behavior overridden or augmented by a header field.

+does a TicketFile contain a Ticket, as you have now?
+Or is it the other way around?
+I think the latter.
+Then ticketfile.load() doesn't update the ticketfile object, it returns a ticket object that contains the original ticketfile object.

 --------

 Probably need a TicketRepository object